 You know your stuff as an art advisor, but how do you translate this into a profitable business?
 As a small business owner, being a great art advisor is not enough.
 You need to be a marketing expert, sales person and chief operating officer simultaneously.
 In this module we will show you how to juggle these roles and how to make technology work for you.
 We will also teach you how to build a stellar reputation by following best practice and acquire a solid client base with proven marketing strategies.
 Lastly, successful management of client relationships will be examined.

-Join an online discussion between your colleagues and Tang Art Advisory CEO Annelien Bruins, in which you can share your experiences and ask questions in real time.
-Register for your preferred date, below.
-Please note that this module is not mandatory to earn your Certificate of Participation.
+You are invited to participate in an online discussion between your colleagues and the course speakers, in which you can share your experiences and ask questions.
+Please note that participation is not mandatory to earn your Certificate.